 Two blood flow problems can cause a stroke:

-- A blocked blood vessel causes an ischemic stroke.
-This is the most common cause of stroke
+- A blocked blood vessel causes an ischemic stroke

 - A ruptured blood vessel causes a hemorrhagic stroke

-An ischemic stroke occurs when something stops the flow of blood, like:
+An ischemic stroke, the most common type, occurs when something stops the flow of blood, like:

 - A buildup or swelling of blood vessel walls